Gamers logo

 4

 Indie games have often been an outlet for retro video game genres.
 Of course, what is considered nostalgic for the developer depends on the games they grew up playing.
 In the past, side-scrolling platformers were the genre of choice, but now it's mongames.
-A mongame is a game that revolves around collecting and raising creatures, the progenitor of the genre being Pokémon.
+Mongame is a genre that revolves around collecting and raising creatures, popularized by the role-playing game Pokémon.
 Recent years have seen a resurgence of mongames, with games like Temtem, Monster Crown, and Nexomon: Extinction releasing last year.
-However, most of these indie mongames have failed to resonate with many Pokémon fans.
+However, indie mongames have generally failed to resonate with many Pokémon fans.
 While there is demand for mongames, the indie games that belong to this genre have missed the mark in three significant ways.

 Too Derivative

 Taking inspiration from Pokémon isn't an issue, but taking too much influence from one source can lead to a derivative game.
 After all, Pokémon is also an amalgamation of influences ranging from games like Dragon Quest to television shows like Ultraman.
-Unoriginality isn't always a bad thing, with spiritual successors to beloved franchises like Bloodstained and Bug Fables having achieved success.
+That isn't to say that unoriginality is inherently a bad thing, with spiritual successors to beloved franchises like Bloodstained and Bug Fables having achieved success.
 The difference is that a game derivative of Pokémon is not a spiritual successor to a defunct series.
-For example, the inspiration Coromon and Nexomon take from Pokémon permeate every aspect of both games, from the art style to the setting to the game mechanics.
+For example, the influences Coromon and Nexomon take from Pokémon permeate every aspect of both games, from the art style to the setting to the game mechanics.
 So many indie mongames replace the names of Pokémon specific concepts like Pokéballs instead of creating their own.
-Mongames like Robopon, which attempted to capitalize on Pokémania, were labeled rip-offs because of these similarities.
+Mongames like Robopon, which attempted to capitalize on Pokémania, were dismissed as rip-offs because of these superficial similarities.
 For a mongame to gain acceptance as its own thing, it needs features that distinguish it from its contemporaries.

 Standing Out

 A unique selling point is crucial for any video game but even more so for a saturated genre like mongames.
-The mongames created in the late 90s and early aughts that people remember usually had a unique game mechanic or gimmick at their core.
+The 90s and 2000s mongames that people tend to remember often had a gimmick as their main attraction.
 For example, Monster Rancher has a CD-reading system that generates a monster based on the CD inserted into the PlayStation.
+One of my favorites is Absolute Pitch Otoda Master, which lets you capture monsters based on a sound, word, or melody played into the Nintendo DS microphone.
 Another way mongames stood out is by replacing the monsters you collect with something else entirely.
-Mongames like Medabots and Metal Walker opted for robots while, in Command Master and Zok Zok Heroes, you collect heroes instead.
-Complementing these collectibles with matching game mechanics and world-building also helps to distinguish a mongame from its contemporaries.
+Medabots and Metal Walker are both mongames that revolve around collecting robots, even though they approach the concept differently.
+When mongames share collectibles, they can still distinguish themselves through game mechanics and world-building.
 That doesn't necessarily mean a mongame needs to replace monsters to stand out.
-Digimon separates itself from other mongames not with a lack of monsters but with its virtual pet game mechanics and monster designs.
+Digimon separates itself from other mongames not with a lack of monsters but with its iconic monster designs.

 Monster Designs